JunieClient/JunieClient/README.md

 Particles: Particles are fun little cosmetics added to the game to enhance the visual aspect, vibe and fun of the game, others will be able to see them as will you.
-Particles consists of the following: end rod sparkes hearts blue notes flame trail redstone dust
+Particles consists of the following: end rod sparkes, hearts, blue notes, flame trail, redstone dust,
-Happy villager sparkes
+Happy villager sparkes,
-Water droplets
+Water droplets,
-Lava embers
+Lava embers,
-Totem Revival
+Totem Revival ,
-Blossoms falling
+Blossoms falling,
-Wax spec
+Wax spec,
-Eletric Spark
+Eletric Spark,
-Image 9 (Visual)
+Image 9 (Visual),

 Compass: This on screen directional compass shows you were North, East, West and South are and changes as you change directions, useful if you need to go a specific way!